 Members of Clemson University’s Fraternity and Sorority Life community came together Thursday, April 18 to celebrate the past year and hand out awards to the top-performing chapters and individuals.
 The event was held in the WestZone Club on the fourth floor of Memorial Stadium.
 “Our office is proud of all the hard work put into […]

 Editor’s note: This is the latest installment in our series of “Student Affairs Talk” podcasts.
 In it, Communications Director for Student Affairs Philip Sikes visits with various leaders from the staff and student communities.
-This week’s featured guest is A.J.
-Richard, a junior elementary education major from Ooltewah, Tennessee. — A.J.
-Richard grew up a […]
+This week’s featured guest is Michael Collins, a lieutenant with the Clemson University Police Department (CUPD). — Michael Collins once sat […]

 Editor’s note: This is the latest installment in our series of “Student Affairs Talk” podcasts.
 In it, Communications Director for Student Affairs Philip Sikes visits with various leaders from the staff and student communities.
 This week’s featured guest is John Wilde, a sophomore engineering major and veteran of the U.S. Navy. — John Wilde is […]

 Students and guests should plan to arrive early as security at the entrances to the coliseum may mean it will take a little extra time to find a seat.
 The university's clear bag policy will be in effect for the event and there will be walk-through metal detectors at the entrances of the Burton Gallery, the East Gate, the South Gate and the student entrance on the loading dock.
 Students who are participating in the ceremony are asked to refrain from bringing bags.